wfjm/w11/doc/README_known_issues.md

 This will be fixed in a future release, either by setting up an appropriate false_path constraint, or by changing the data path structure.

-### V0.76-2 {[issue #17](https://github.com/wfjm/w11/issues/17)} -- Help wanted: Testing with Arty S7 appreciated
-The w11a design for Arty S7 (50 die size), see rtl/sys_gen/w11a/artys7,
-was provided to support also an up-to-date Spartan-7 based board.
-Turned out that speed is equivalent to Artix-7.
-It is so far only simulation tested.

-Testing done with a real Arty S7, would be highly appreciated.
-Please double check the pin assignments (see _mig_a.prj and artys7*.xdc_) with the documentation of your board to avoid potential damage.

-Looking forward to receive test reports.

 ### V0.73-2 {[issue #10](https://github.com/wfjm/w11/issues/10)} -- Many post-synthesis simulations fail
 Many post-synthesis functional and especially post-routing timing simulations currently fail due to startup and initialization problems.